 Keep in mind that chapters do not need to have the same number of subheads, or the same levels of subheads, depending on the needs of the specific chapter’s material.

-Occasionally the lowest level subhead is run in at the beginning of a pragraph.
-In this case the typography will distinguish the subhead from the text by either italics, bold face, or both.
-The run in subhead is capitalized sentence style and punctuated as a sentence, with a period at the end.
+Occasionally the lowest level subheading is run in at the beginning of a paragraph.
+In this case, the typography will distinguish the subhead from the text by either italics, boldface, or both.
+The run-in subhead is capitalized sentence style and punctuated as a sentence, with a period at the end.

 It is often the case that in scientific and technical works authors or publishers prefer to divide chapters with numbered sections rather than levels of subheads.
 Perhaps because of the technical nature of the content in these books, it seems easier for scientists and technical writers to cross-reference using numbers rather than textual names.

 Numbered chapter sections start over at 1 with each new chapter.
 Subsections are numbered with the appropriate section number as well as their own subsection number.
 Each section or subsection number contains the complete “map” of the sections and subsections to which it belongs.
 Periods, hyphens, or colons are used to separate the numbers.